 1. Know When to Seal

 It’s important to recognize when your countertops need to be sealed again.
 You can check the integrity of your seal with a simple water test.
 Pour a small amount of water, about 3 inches in diameter, on the surface of the stone in a few places and allow it to sit for 30 minutes.
 If a dark ring or mark appears, it means water is penetrating and your countertops need to be sealed again.

 Before sealing the countertops, you want to make sure the surface is clean.
 You can use Granite Gold Daily Cleaner® to clean granite countertops without causing damage.
 Make sure you avoid using common household cleaners and abrasives that break down the seal and cause damage that is expensive to repair.

 Be sure to use a protective sealer that is designed for natural stone.
 When you use granite sealer, make sure it’s applied evenly to dampen but not soak the surface of your countertops.

-Granite Gold Sealer® is non-toxic, but it should still be used properly for best results.
+Granite Gold Sealer® is should be used properly for best results.
 This spray-and-wipe solution should be sprayed on the surface of your countertop in a 3-foot section.
 Right away, wipe the sealer into the stone using a lint-free cloth.
 Wiping the sealer immediately is important because letting it dry on the surface will lead to hazing.
 Once it’s wiped, buff the countertops with a clean lint-free cloth.
 You can repeat this process 2 to 3 times for even better protection, waiting 20 minutes or until dry to the touch between applications.

 4. Don’t Forget to Polish